vvvvvvss/OSI/README.md

 # HANDSHAKES
-It is protocal used to start a connection between two more decices
+It is protocal used to start a connection between two more devices.
 ## Two-Way Handshake
 The two-way handshake is a simple protocol to create a connection between two parties that want to communicate.
 In order to do that, this protocol uses synchronization (SYN) and acknowledgment (ACK) messages.